How much does it cost to raise a child in Australia?

 A few questions to get you started include:

-Here are a few things you might want to jot down before your appointment:
+A few things you might want to discuss include:

-If you’re planning on having a baby in 2019 or even 2020, the time to start thinking about pregnancy cover is now.
+If you’re planning on having another baby in 2020 or even 2021, the time to start thinking about pregnancy cover is now.

 If you choose a cover which includes pregnancy and birth-related services, a 12-month waiting period will apply if you’re new to nib or have just changed to that cover.
 That means you’ll need to be on a health cover that includes pregnancy at least three months before you start trying to fall pregnant.